Past Faculty Fellows

 Spring 2021 Faculty Fellows

-Ayleen Cabas-Mijares, PhD, is an assistant professor of journalism and media studies at Marquette University.
+Dr. Ayleen Cabas-Mijares is an assistant professor of journalism and media studies at Marquette University.
 Before coming to the U.S. to pursue her graduate studies, she worked as a reporter and copy editor of a national women’s magazine in Venezuela, her home country.
 Dr. Cabas-Mijares graduated with a M.S. in Journalism from Ohio University and a doctorate from the Missouri School of Journalism.
 Her research interests focus on the critical examination of the role of media and journalism in social change.
 Specifically, Dr. Cabas-Mijares investigates media activism in Latin America and the Latinx diaspora.
 Cabas-Mijares chose Marquette because Marquette’s focus on moral responsibility and social justice spoke to her own education and ethics as a graduate of a Jesuit school and a critical media scholar.

-Amber Wichowsky, PhD, is Associate Professor in the Department of Political Science and Director of the Marquette Democracy Lab.
+Dr. Amber Wichowsky is Associate Professor in the Department of Political Science and Director of the Marquette Democracy Lab.
 Amber’s work on women and politics examines gender differences in political efficacy, public opinion, and political rhetoric.
 She is also an occasional source for media coverage of electoral and gender politics, including CNN, NPR, Fox News and several local news outlets.
 Her book, The Economic Other: Inequality in the American Political Imagination (joint with Meghan Condon, Loyola University Chicago) examines how Americans use social comparisons to make sense of economic inequality and how such frames of reference affect attitudes about redistribution and feelings of political power (University of Chicago Press 2020).
 As an IWL Faculty Fellow, Amber will be working on three gender-related research projects.
 The first tests how news coverage of women’s gains in political office affect men’s and women’s political attitudes.
 The second will extend her earlier work on the gender gap in evaluations of the US economy to consider how women and men have reacted to the pandemic recession and to the 2020 presidential election.
 In her final project, Amber will be analyzing tweets posted by US mayors about COVID-19 to consider gender differences in political communication and policy response.

 Return to the top of this page by clicking HERE.